Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 _python test.py generate_data_ (validate with saving all data: contours, zones, cognitive visualization)

 _python test.py internal_validate_ (modificated Yolo 8 validation code that closer to Yolo original prediction code)

+Train and test on Nvidia RTX 16xx in FP16 may be slow (see https://github.com/ultralytics/yolov5/issues/7908)

 # Export settings to ONNX
 To convert the settings of artificial neural networks into the ONNX format, you need run script _export.bat_